JakobLichterfeld/Tesla_API_in_Tasker/README.md

 - wakeup

 Everything else will be included when my Tesla is connected to my account and I am able to test the tasks.

+# Contributing
+All contributions are welcome and greatly appreciated!

+# Disclaimer
+Please note that the use of the Tesla API in general and this software in particular is not endorsed by Tesla.
+Use at your own risk.